|

 Mexico

-In September, the inflation rate dropped to 4.6% (from 5.0% in August), decreasing for the second consecutive month following an upward trend since February.
-However, it remains outside the Central Bank’s target range of 2–4%.
-September’s closing consumer price index (CPI) was down 8% from August, reaching its lowest level in the past six months, due to a significant decrease in the food and beverages sector.
+In October, the inflation rate rose to 4.8% (from 4.6% in September), turning up after a downward trend over the previous two months, and remaining outside the Central Bank’s target range of 2–4%.
+October’s closing consumer price index (CPI) was up 4% from September, due to an increase in the food and beverages sector.

 |